Train in Vain: Jerry’s Garcia’s Story

 Not surprisingly, Jerry’s personal life suffered as well.
 Upon his release, Jerry tried to get on the straight and narrow — eventually settling down with a girl with whom he had two children.
 He stayed sober for a while, until once again the wolf came huffing and puffing to blow his house down.

 Jerry’s addiction derailed his marriage and his attempt to live a “normal life.”
-Although he claims the accusation was false, Jerry ended up in prison again — this time, it was for spousal abuse.
+Although he claims the accusation was false, Jerry ended up in prison again — this time, for spousal abuse.
 Once released, he entered an addiction recovery program in San Jose where he reconnected with the God he had come to know in prison when he was a teen.
 But still, that nagging feeling of rejection and abandonment dogged him.
 “I had a lot of trust issues—especially with male authority figures, and that made it hard for me to ask for help, even in church,” says Jerry.

-In 2010, Jerry moved up to Redding with this mom.
+In 2010, Jerry moved up to Redding with his mom.
 By that time, he had been clean and sober for four years.
 To try and remain that way, he joined Celebrate Recovery where for the first time in his life he faced his demons.
 He went through the steps and soon became a Celebrate Recovery leader.
 He also got married.

 Nothing to Celebrate